strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 You should now be able to see your new collection-type in the Content-Type Builder and Content Manager of your project.

 ::: tip
-Don't forget, build your admin to see your changes or follow this guide while having your server running with the `--watch-admin` option.
+Don't forget, to build your admin to see your changes or follow this guide while having your server running with the `--watch-admin` option.
 :::

-You can verify the integrity of your collection-type by running your server and eval commands in your application in real time using the `strapi console` command.
+You can verify the integrity of your collection-type by running your server and eval commands in your application in real-time using the `strapi console` command.

 :::: tabs card